wearwolf/FloppyImageRectifier/Docs/SCP.md

 | TRACK LENGTH | 4 | The number of time entries for the track |
 | DATA OFFSET | 4 | The offset to the time entries for this track relative to the start of the track header |

-The value is in little endian
+The header values are in little endian

 At the specified Data Offset for each revolution will be a a series of values.
 The size of these values depends on the BitCellWidth value in the header but is typically 16 bits.